DavidAriOstenfeldt/BrevGUI/README.md

 * Numpy
 * Openpyxl

+## Notes
-The program needs the .txt files in the same folder, in order to run.
+- The program needs the .txt files in the same folder, in order to run.
+- The program needs the list of secretaries at the institutes in order to run.